brianbutler08/Pyber_Analysis/README.md

 - Average fare per ride
 - Average fare per driver

 After the DataFrame was complete, we were asked to create a line chart that displayed total fare by each city type over a four month timeframe.
+This will allow management to get a clear understanding about the relative amount of revenue produced by each of the city types when compared to each other and how these revenues might change over time.

 # Results

 # Summary